DOD Medical Forms 2807-1, 2807-2, And 2808 Used By Recruiters / MEPS

 DD Forms 2807-1, 2807-2, And 2808

-These are the primary medical forms/questionnaires used by the Military Entrance Processing Station (MEPS) for enlistment/commission in the United States Military.
 The DD Forms 2807-1, 2807-2, and the 2808 connect the military recruiter's office, MEPS, and the applicant seeking to join the military to one another by disclosing medical history information of the recruit.
-The following contains greater detail of the forms and the process of getting medically screened at MEPS.
+DD Form 2808 is used by the MEPS Medical Staff to document the medical examination.

-The pre-screen questionnaire form is filled out by you and the recruiter.
-This form is to be completed by each individual who requires medical processing in accordance with Department of Defense Directive 6130.3, "Physical Standards for Appointment, enlistment, or Induction."
-The form should be completed by the applicant with the assistance of the recruiter, parent(s), or guardian.
+The applicant and the recruiter fill out this pre-screen questionnaire.
+It is to be completed by each individual who requires medical processing, in accordance with Department of Defense Directive 6130.3, "Physical Standards for Appointment, enlistment, or Induction."
+The form should be completed by the applicant, with the assistance of the recruiter, parent(s), or guardian.

-Use of this form will make the MEPS in-processing of individuals applying for service in the United States Armed Forces or Coast Guard more streamlined.
-Though it is recommended to make a copy of the form for your records just in case it is lost in the bureaucracy known as Military Entrance Processing Station (MEPS).
-There are several MEPS stations throughout the United States recruiting districts and it is fair to say that the standards are not as consistent as you would think.
-A waiver process for instance in one MEPS office maybe different than another depending upon how the military and doctors read the regulations.
+Use of this form makes MEPS in-processing of individuals applying for service in the United States Armed Forces or Coast Guard more streamlined.
+Though it is recommended to make a copy for your records just in case the MEPS loses the form.

-After the MEPS Medical Officer reviews the provided information, the appropriate recruiting service member will be informed of the examinee's processing status, or if additional record review or specialty consultation may be required for further processing or qualification determination.
-Types of additional documentation the MEPS Medical Officer will require:
+After the MEPS Medical Officer reviews the provided information, the appropriate recruiting service member will be informed of the examinee's processing status, or if additional record review or specialty consultation may be required, for further processing or qualification determination.

 - copy of actual treatment records of the private medical doctor (PMD)